Post 420 Recovery: Get 15% off your med card!

 • Follow the provided steps to complete your med card renewal with the state.

-Whether you got your initial recommendation with NuggMD or another doctor or service in the state, our medical marijuana doctors are standing by.
+Whether you got your initial recommendation with NuggMD or another doctor or service in the state, our medical marijuana practitioners are standing by.

 We’re the #1 medical marijuana platform in the nation.